HISTORY & HERITAGE

 A big part of Wisconsin's heritage includes farm-to-table traditions that influence our local dining, brewing, and wine-making businesses.
 Begin by discovering Dane County Farmers' Market for yourself, or have someone prepare farm-to-table fare for you at restaurants including Quivey's Grove where you can dine in a beautifully restored 1855 estate that is listed in the National Register of Historic Places.

-Don't forget to try a microbrew (or two!) at one of the area's local breweries, from tours and tastings at Ale Asylum, to pints at Wisconsin Brewing Company and New Glarus Brewing Company.
+Don't forget to try a microbrew (or two!) at one of the area's local breweries, from tours and tastings at Ale Asylum, to pints at Wisconsin Brewing Company, Capital Brewery, and New Glarus Brewing Company.
 And with six locations around Dane County, it's easy to find Great Dane Brewing Company, but you won't want to miss the downtown location, which pairs historic ambiance and an outdoor beer garden with an amazing selection of beers brewed on site.